agmath/agmath.github.io/StatsWithR_Hybrid.md

 ### Course Timeline and Notebooks

 Below is a tentative timeline for our course.
 It includes a week by week summary of responsibilities.
+Several of the optional slide decks mention homework assignments and due dates in the closing.
+For this particular section, please ignore those and default to BrightSpace and/or the Items Due column in the table below.

 | Week | Activities | Discussion Slides (Optional) | Items Due |
 |------|------------|------------------|------------------|